 Assigning your leads

-However you choose to bring in existing leads and add new leads in your Sell account, after they’ve been added, you can easily assign them to team members manually or automatically by using distribution pools (available in Sell Professional, Enterprise, and Elite).
+However you choose to bring in existing leads and add new leads in your Sell account, after they’ve been added, you can easily assign them to team members manually or automatically by using distribution pools (not available on the lowest Sell plan).

 To manually assign leads, you select a team member as the lead’s owner by editing the lead’s profile (see Changing the owner of a lead or contact).